JamesLMilner/tracked-json/README.md

 ![TackedJSON CI](https://github.com/JamesLMilner/tracked-json/actions/workflows/ci.yml/badge.svg)

-TrackedJSON provides frictionless undo/redo for JSON objects.
+TrackedJSON is a JavaScript library which provides frictionless undo/redo for JSON objects.

 TrackedJSON tries to maintain a relatively minimal API - the core of the library is the `.data` property which represents the JSON object you want to keep track of.
 You can update it just like a regular JavaScript object, with the only requirement being that properties have to be valid JSON types.